 Feel free to read this postmortem, it is very technical yet quite understandable even for laypersons.
 Slack demonstrates here that they care about members of their user base — both developers and the mass user base, and the confidence this article projects is admirable.

 An important thing to note here is that while the issue itself started at 8:30 AM EDT, the issue went completely under the radar till around 7:30 PM EDT when multiple users reported issues with Slack.
 They reported them inside the app (which was mostly down by that time), on Twitter, on Downdetector, on the Slack website (which went down too quite soon), and through many other channels, before the Slack team became aware of the situation.

 Getting notified about an outage would have been much faster and easier with StatusGator, where you can aggregate multiple status pages into one dashboard.
 StatusGator can send centralized notifications on downtimes for any services and APIs, and you can enjoy it with a free subscription plan!

 Outage #2 – Zoom shutdown, May 17, 2020

-Aside from businesses being forced to begin working remotely, many churches and other public organizations started using Zoom to hold Sunday masses, meetings, and to host public events.
+Aside from businesses being forced to begin working remotely, many churches and other public organizations started using Zoom to hold Sunday masses, and meetings, and to host public events.
 Thus, while Sunday is not a business day, many paid accounts in the UK quickly noticed that they were not able to host or join Zoom meetings (free accounts seemed not to be affected).
-The issue was reported through multiple channels, including Twitter and StatusGator that monitors the status of Zoom.
+The issue was reported through multiple channels, including Twitter and StatusGator which monitors the status of Zoom.

 A Zoom spokesperson responded, acknowledging awareness of the situation and mentioning it was only affecting a subset of users.
 However, we all know a subset might be 1% or 99% and Zoom provided no indication whatsoever as to the volume of users affected.
 Providing more transparency into the percentage of affected users is a hallmark of a quality status page, something Zoom should improve.